abhimax/redux-toolkit-test/README.md

+## Redux , Redux-Toolkit Playground
+In This Project I study core concept about Redux.
+Also compare   Redux The Context API and made a research on it.
+Also compared Redux-toolkit features and learned best practices.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).